luigifreda/pyslam/README.md

     folder_path: results/slam_state   # Default folder path (relative to repository root) where the system state is saved or reloaded
   ```

+A couple of important notes:
-Note that pressing the `Save` button saves the current map, front-end, and backend configurations.
+- Pressing the `Save` button saves the current map, front-end, and backend configurations.
 Reloading a saved map replaces the current system configurations to ensure descriptor compatibility.
+- The Python and C++ implementations are interoperable: maps saved by one can be loaded by the other.

 #### Trajectory saving